H0llyW00dzZ/My-RESTAPIs-Boilerplate/k8s-deployment/RESTAPIs.md

 > [!NOTE]
 > The current certificate I am using is `highly trustworthy`, reflecting a healthy ecosystem, as indicated by the Certificate Transparency Log linked above.

+> [!TIP]
+> Since this repository supports HTTPS/TLS with certificates issued by [cert-manager.io](https://cert-manager.io/) by binding the TLS secrets provided by cert-manager.io.
+For a sample deployment, see [here](https://github.com/H0llyW00dzZ/My-RESTAPIs-Boilerplate/blob/master/k8s-deployment/restapis-deploy.yaml).
+> This setup allows for HTTPS/TLS without terminating at ingress-nginx.
+I personally use this method without cert-manager.io (I already have a certificate issued by [`sectigo.com`](https://www.sectigo.com/)) to avoid concurrency issues.

 ## Cleanup

 To remove the deployed resources from your Kubernetes cluster, run the following commands: